 Also check out this page (click here) with a listing of Elon’s Ward Family Excellence in Mentoring Award winners, many of whom are highly engaged UR mentors.

-Mentor Development Grants provide support for faculty to pursue opportunities to deepen their ability to mentor undergraduate research.
-Several grants, capped at $1,000, will be available to support mentor development including but not limited to:
+Mentor Development Grants provide support for faculty to pursue opportunities to deepen their ability to mentor undergraduate research (capped at $1,000).
+We also offer Mentor Travel Grants (capped at $500).

 For information on 499 mentoring, please see the 499 page by clicking here and scroll to the bottom for details.